awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-register-walkthrough.md

 **Note**
 This feature is supported only for Linux stacks\.

-The registration process is designed to support a variety of scenarios\.
-This section gets you started by walking you through an end\-to\-end example of one of those scenarios, how use your workstation to register an Amazon EC2 instance\.
-The other registration scenarios use a similar procedure\.
+The registration process supports several scenarios\.
+This section walks you through an end\-to\-end example of one scenario: how to use your workstation to register an Amazon EC2 instance\.
+Other registration scenarios use a similar procedure\.
 For more information, see [Registering Amazon EC2 and On\-premises Instances](registered-instances-register-registering.md)\.

 **Note**
 You typically want to register an existing Amazon EC2 instance\.
 However, you can just create a new instance and a new stack for the walkthrough and delete them when you are finished\.